How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Introduction

-\paragraph{Our contributions:} In this paper, we provide a rich characterization of the implicit bias induced by gradient descent for ReLU networks trained with the squared loss on sufficiently high-dimensional data.
+\paragraph{Our contributions:} In this paper, we establish new insights into the implicit bias induced by gradient descent for ReLU networks trained with the squared loss on sufficiently high-dimensional data.
 Our main contributions are summarized as follows.
-First, we completely characterize the implicit bias of gradient descent dynamics on ReLU models with 1 or 2 neurons for high-dimensional data under sufficient conditions (Theorems~\ref{thm:single_relu_gd_high_dim_implicit_bias} and~\ref{thm:multiple_relu_gd_high_dim_implicit_bias}).
+First, we completely characterize the expression for the implicit bias of gradient descent dynamics on ReLU models with 1 or 2 neurons for high-dimensional data under sufficient conditions (Theorems~\ref{thm:single_relu_gd_high_dim_implicit_bias} and~\ref{thm:multiple_relu_gd_high_dim_implicit_bias}).
 Second, we quantify the relationship between the implicit bias of gradient descent and the global minimum that achieves the minimum-$\ell_2$-norm.
 More specifically, we establish both upper and lower bounds on the distance between the gradient descent limit and the minimum-$\ell_2$-norm solution, showing that it scales as $\Theta(\sqrt{{n}/{\nnorm[1]{\blambda}}})$ where $n$ is the number of training examples and $\blambda$ denotes the spectrum of the data covariance matrix (Theorems~\ref{thm:single_relu_approx_to_w_star} and~\ref{thm:multiple_relu_approx_to_w_star}).
 Consequently, the solutions are very close, but not identical, for high-dimensional features.
 Interestingly, a similar phenomenon was also shown to occur with exponentially-tailed losses~\citep{frei2023benign,frei2023implicit} for classification.

 \paragraph{Our techniques in a nutshell:} Our main results are obtained through a novel primal-dual formulation of the gradient descent dynamics under the squared loss with ReLU networks, which is inspired by mirror descent (first studied by~\citet{ji2021characterizing} for linear models).
 Instead of directly tracking the weight vector in the original parameter space like previous work, we introduce primal variables representing the predictions on training examples, and dual variables capturing the coefficients in the data span.
 This representation is particularly well-suited for analyzing ReLU networks because the sign of each primal variable directly determines whether the corresponding example is active, and hence whether its dual variable receives a gradient update.
 Our analysis reveals that understanding the gradient dynamics hinges on tracking (i) the positivity of the primal variables and (ii) the interactions between training examples.
 We introduce new tools to carefully control the evolution of positive primal variables and sufficiently negative dual variables (Lemmas~\ref{lem:pos_stay_pos} and~\ref{lem:neg_stay_neg}, which may be of independent interest).
 Underlying the proofs of our approximation results to the minimum-$\ell_2$-norm solutions are novel characterizations of the latter as minimum-$\ell_2$-norm \emph{linear} interpolations of a (possibly data-dependent) subset of training examples.
 This data-dependent subset selection is a fundamental difference between the implicit bias of linear models and ReLU models.